GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 Your plugin doesn't necessarily need an image and drawables.
 (On your behalf, ScriptFu declares to the PDB that it requires no drawables.)

-The run func that you define in your script only has formal arguments for the arguments you declare using the registration function, declared to the PDB.
+The run func that you define in your script has the same signature as you declare in the registration function.
+(The registration functaion also declares the procedure signature in the PDB, and it will be similar, but in terms of the C language and having an extra argument for run-mode.

-(As in ScriptFu v2, and unlike plugins in other languages, the run-mode argument is hidden by ScriptFu.)
+As in ScriptFu v2, and unlike plugins in other languages, the run-mode argument is hidden by ScriptFu.)

 #### Example